nyorain/tokonoma/README.md

 The gui in all the screenshots uses my (at the time of writing quite experimental) vulkan-only and retained-mode gui toolkit [vui](https://github.com/nyorain/vui).
-As you can see in some screenshots, it includes an api roughly modeled after the excellent [dat.gui](https://github.com/dataarts/dat.gui).
+As you can see in some screenshots, it includes a component roughly modeled after the excellent [dat.gui](https://github.com/dataarts/dat.gui).

 ## Licenses

 Unless stated otherwise, the code is available under the MIT license (see LICENSE, some projects may use GPL, they have their own LICENSE file then).
-Additional external licensed for distributed code:
+Additional external licenses for distributed code/assets:

 - `assets/LiberationSans-*.ttf`: [SIL Open Font License 1.1](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL#5667e9e4)
 - `assets/Roboto-*.ttf`: [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)